 Insurance can be thought of as the expensive but necessary hassle that ensures you aren’t wiped out by an unfortunate series of events.
-But for those who feel helpless in the face of rising insurance rates, there are some “do-it-yourself” (DIY) actions you can reasonably and safely do around your home in order to reduce your monthly premiums.
+For those who feel helpless in the face of rising insurance rates, there are some do-it-yourself measures you can take to discount your homeowners insurance monthly premiums.

-Insurance companies don’t usually go out of their way to promote these discounts and rebates, but they can be found if you know enough to ask for them.
-Some can save you between 5 and 45 percent off your premiums.
+Insurance companies don’t usually go out of their way to promote these discounts and rebates, but they can be found if you know enough to ask for them, and they can help discount 5 -45% of your premiums.

 Warning: Don’t Overdo It

 First, let’s get some important conditions out of the way.
 Most homeowners policies don’t cover repairs for routine maintenance, so don’t bother trying to get reimbursed for these projects.
 Also, if the modifications you make are botched and the insurer is not notified, your coverage may be nullified if a loss occurs due to the repair effort.